What is Masking & How ADHD Behavior Therapy Can Help?

 Masking can be exhausting.
 For example, a child attempting to sit quietly, in a still position, listen and concentrate while their ADHD mind jumps from one thing to another depletes their working memory slots, which are already limited.

 Because an ADHD mind is constantly trying to hide fundamental aspects of who they truly are due to social pressure, masking can lead to a sense of loneliness.
 It can also cause anxiety because many of the behaviors that are normal for an ADHD brain are considered 'weird' by others.
-They are coping and self-regulation mechanisms that assist them in focusing and relieving anxiety.
+These behaviors are coping and self-regulation mechanisms that assist in focusing and relieving anxiety.
+Seeking guidance from an adult ADHD therapist near me can be a vital step in unmasking these struggles and fostering a healthier relationship with one's ADHD.

 - Identifying the masking behavior can help to learn new ways to cope rather than turning into someone else.
 Management of behavior is the key rather than suppressing it.